topicfly/topicfly-site/source/_posts/classify-mnist-digits-keras.md

 I import [Numpy](http://www.numpy.org/) for matrix manipulation, [pyplot](https://matplotlib.org/api/pyplot_api.html) from [matplotlib](https://matplotlib.org/) to render some graphic representation of the data, `keras.util` to more data manipulation, and the [MNIST dataset](https://keras.io/datasets/#mnist-database-of-handwritten-digits) provided by keras.

-The keras [Sequential](https://keras.io/models/sequential/) model allows to `add` layers, each layer having its own arquitecture and purpose.
+The keras [Sequential](https://keras.io/models/sequential/) model allows to `add` layers, each layer having its own architecture and purpose.

-The idea is to sequentially add different layers to our model util having a Neural Network arquitecture that can process and classify images of handwritting digits.
+The idea is to sequentially add different layers to our model util having a Neural Network architecture that can process and classify images of handwritten digits.

 ## Data Preparation

 Every Machine Learning model needs some data preparation.
-Sometimes this is the most exahustive and underrated (for beginners) part of the process.
+Sometimes this is the most exhaustive and underrated (for beginners) part of the process.

 1. Load dataset.
 2. Separate dataset into training and test datasets.